tsudalab/MCTS-RNA/README.md

 3.Python library of Numpy need to be installed.
 #Installation
 You can download the python script MCTS-RNA.py and save it in the executable paths of your computer, run this script from the shell.

+#Parameters in MCTS-RNA

+There are two parameters in MCTS-RNA, one is expansion threshold \beta

 #How to use MCTS-RNA?
 Once you downloaded the python script of MCTS-RNA and having installed all the requirements, you can execute MCTS-RNA from the shell.
 The inputs include the dot-bracket representation of target RNA secondary structure ,the target GC-content of the RNA sequence and GC-content error.
 The following are the examples and explanations of the inputs parameters.